Girilambone, New South Wales

 Girilambone is a small village in western New South Wales, Australia.
-It is located north of Nyngan and 666 km north-west of Sydney.
+It is located north of Nyngan and 610 km north-west of Sydney.
+The name is also applied to the surrounding area, for postal and statistical purposes.
 At the 2016 census, the population of the village and its surrounding area was only 107, but it had fallen to just 86 in 2021.
 The village was originally associated with copper mining.

 History

 Aboriginal history and name

 The area of land now known as Girilambone lies within the traditional lands of the Wangaaypuwan dialect speakers (also known as Wangaibon) of the Ngiyampaa people.

 The name Girilambone is an anglicised word, derived from the local language, for 'place of many stars' or 'place of falling stars'.
 The name is associated with a dreamtime story of the local people.
 The story may relate to an astronomical event, as a large meteorite was found 70km south-west of Girilambone, in 1909.
 It was 32kg in weight, but reports seem to differ on whether its surface condition indicated that it landed long ago or more recently.

 In 1907, there were no Aboriginal people recorded as living at Girilambone.
 At the 2021 census, some people living in Girilambone were recorded as having Aboriginal ancestry.